William Kunstler: Early life

 Kunstler was born to a Jewish family in New York City, the son of Frances Mandelbaum and Monroe Bradford Kunstler, a physician.
 He attended DeWitt Clinton High School.
 After high school, he attended Yale University, where he majored in French and graduated Phi Beta Kappa in 1941.
 He then went on to attend Columbia Law School from which he graduated in 1948.
 While at Yale, Kunstler was an avid poet and represented Yale in the Glascock Prize competition at Mount Holyoke College.

 Rejected twice by the United States Navy, Kunstler served in the U.S. Army during World War II in the Pacific theater.
 He volunteered for cryptography and served in New Guinea.
-He rose to the rank of Major, and received the Bronze Star.
-While in the army, he was noted for his theatric portrayals in the Fort Monmouth Dramatic Association.
+He rose to the rank of major and received the Bronze Star.
+While in the army, he was noted for his theatrical portrayals in the Fort Monmouth Dramatic Association.

-After his discharge from the Army he attended law school, was admitted to the bar in New York in 1948 and began practicing law.
+After his discharge from the Army, Kuntsler hoped to become a writer.
+However, he ultimately attended law school, probably at the encouragement of his younger brother, who hoped they would go into practice together.
+His classmates at Columbia included Constance Baker Motley, Roy Cohn, and his future law partner Arthur Kinoy.
+In 1948, he was admitted to the bar in New York and began practicing law.
 Kunstler went through R.H.
-Macy's executive training program in the late 1940s and practiced family and small business law in the 1950s, before entering civil rights litigation in the 1960s.
+Macy's executive training program in the late 1940s and practiced family and small-business law in the 1950s, before entering civil-rights litigation in the 1960s.
 He was an associate professor of law at New York Law School (1950–1951).

-Kunstler won honorable mention for the National Legal Aid Association's press award in 1957 for his series of radio broadcasts on WNEW, "The Law on Trial".
+Kunstler won honorable mention for the National Legal Aid Association's press award in 1957 for his series of radio broadcasts on WNEW, The Law on Trial.
 At WNEW, Kunstler also conducted interviews on controversial topics, such as the Alger Hiss case, on a program called Counterpoint.